Refugees

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.

-1. Diction and Tone: The poem shows the use of very simple diction and simple ideas with a serious and ironic tone.
+1. Diction and Tone: The poem shows the use of very simple diction and simple ideas in a serious and ironic tone.

 2. Free Verse: The poem does not follow any specific rhyme scheme.
 Therefore, it is a free verse poem.